 When a public figure, especially one as well-loved as Joan Rivers, dies, the circumstances of their death are scrutinized.
 This is especially true if reports of the alleged medical malpractice are true.
 However, the real spotlight should be on the escalating numbers of wrongful deaths that happen each year.
 Medical malpractice and other personal injury accident statistics are harrowing.
 There are almost 100,000 wrongful death each year do to medical malpractice and upwards of one million personal injury claims made each year due to medical malpractice.

-If you or someone you love is suffering from injuries from a doctor’s negligence, talk to the experienced medical malpractice lawyers at Stenger, Roberts Davis & Diamond.
+If you or someone you love is suffering from injuries from a doctor’s negligence, talk to the experienced medical malpractice lawyers at Stenger, Diamond & Glass LLP.
 We will talk to you about your case for free and fight for maximum compensation for your injuries.